 After an overnight Volvo journey and a short local bus journey through the hills, we reached Averi village in Kangra Valley.
 The Kangra Valley is one of the most scenic valleys of lower Himalayas.
 Low rolling hills traversed by slender gushing rivulets, oodles of little hypnotic villages, lovely tea gardens and paddy fields with a backdrop of splendid Dhauladhar range – all this and much more makes Kangra Valley otherworldly.

 Averi is a sleepy tiny village that welcomes you with its breathtaking vistas.
 Nothing much to do here and this is exactly its charm.
 It compels you to slow down and admire all the little things you’ve long forgotten to even look at like the way sun’s rays play peek-a-boo through the trees, morning birds sing to wake you up, colourful flowers bloom beautifully to cheer you up and beautiful sunsets from the window over the valley to colour your soul.

 Located just on the road in the tiny hamlet of Averi, a drape of lush meadows hides Jyoti Niwas Homestay from the eyes of the passers-by.
 As we unloaded our luggage, a smiling local guided us towards an archaic green gate that led us to the colonial cottage with the beautiful open patio through the lush green trail.
 Just entering the place felt refreshing after a long bumpy bus ride.

-Welcome to Jyoti Niwas Homestay
+Welcome to Jyoti Niwas Homestay in Palampur